 - The “What” (resource attributes) — Such as the owner of the resource that we are trying to access, the time it was created and so on.

-All of the attributes are being processed by an “Authorization engine” which evaluates and allows / denies the operation being discussed.
+All attributes are being processed by an “Authorization engine” which evaluates and allows / denies the operation being discussed.
 The architecture will look like this (in most cases):

 Limiting a user’s access to specific resources from a specific location while striving for greater flexibility and the ability to control resources on a granular level is not a use case we were able to achieve within the basic RBAC.